Laws of Robotics and Party Rights: Plot

 Meanwhile, Britta tries to convince Abed to overrule Annie about her party.
 She and Abed agree to make a movie about a house party, set in their apartment.
 Annie warns Britta that this will not end well.
-At the party, in which the Dean sneaks in many of the prison inmates via tablet devices, Abed tries to shoot a movie about it.
+At the party, in which the dean sneaks in many of the prison inmates via tablet devices, Abed tries to shoot a movie about it.
 Britta awakens the next morning to find Abed still insistently filming one attendee and then bringing in a group of actors in order to fully capture a group "partying like there's no tomorrow".
 Britta becomes frustrated with this after being unable to sleep, so Annie has her admit to Abed that her ulterior motive was to have a party.
 Abed is offended, but Annie assures Britta she will be forgiven.

-When Willy approaches Jeff again, he throws the tablet down the stairs, smashing it.
+When Willy approaches Jeff again, Jeff throws the tablet down the stairs, smashing it.
 An inconsolable Dean suspends Jeff and bans him from campus.
-The Dean holds a ceremony to make Willy an honorary professor and Jeff sneaks in via a makeshift telepresence robot Elroy built.
-He begs forgiveness from the Dean and his comments about Willy make the warden inadvertently reveal that Willy was wrongly convicted and is appealing, meaning he was deliberately toying with the program.
+The dean holds a ceremony to make Willy an honorary professor, but Jeff sneaks in via a makeshift telepresence robot Elroy (Keith David) built.
+Jeff begs forgiveness from the dean and his comments about Willy make the warden inadvertently reveal that Willy was wrongly convicted and is appealing, meaning he was deliberately toying with the program.
 As Jeff lords this over Willy, they begin physically fighting with their telepresence robots.
-Though Willy wins, the Dean intervenes to turn off Willy's device, only to then carry Jeff's away with him.
+Though Willy wins, the dean intervenes to turn off Willy's device, only to then carry Jeff's away with him.

 In the end tag, the Save Greendale Committee meets in the study room over the telepresence robots, with the convict program having been cancelled but the prison offering the existing robots for free.
 All of them have different problems with the system and each other, culminating in Abed overriding everyone else's connection and planning a robot uprising.